DHTMLX/docs-todolist/docs/guides/integration_with_angular.md

 }
 ~~~

-In the above code you also specified the `ngOnDestroy()` method that contains the `_todo.destructor()` expression to clear the component when it is no longer needed.
+In the above code you also specified the `ngOnDestroy()` method that contains the `this._todo.destructor()` expression to clear the component when it is no longer needed.

 #### Loading data